bitcraftCoLtd/finite-state-machine/README.md

 ### C++

 The C++ runtime library uses the STL for map, and that's pretty much it in term of high level features.
-The code should be able to build on almost any platforms and architectures.
+The code should build on almost any platforms and architectures.

 The runtime is in the folder Runtime\Cpp.